stronnag/mwptools/README.md

 ### Other OS / See also

-For OS not supported by mwp (e.g. MacOS, IOS, Andriod), see also [impload](https://github.com/stronnag/impload) for a mission format converter and upload application.
+For OS not supported by mwp, see also [impload](https://github.com/stronnag/impload) for a mission format converter and upload application.

 ## Manual / User Guide